 Take some time on the product description

-A lot of shop owners breeze right through the product description part of a listing and that is a mistake.
+A lot of shop owners breeze right through the product description part of a listing, and that is a mistake.

 The first 160 characters of a listing’s description are used as the meta description by search engines.
 What does that mean?
-It means those 160 characters are what show up as the blurb under the page’s title in a search.
+It means those 160 characters are what shows up as the blurb under the page’s title in a search.
 This is hugely important!
 You want people to read that and click through to your shop to make a purchase.

 In that first sentence, briefly describe the item and use keywords to help boost SEO.
 So for a face mask with a quote from The Office, I would say, “Channel your inner Michael Scott with this cotton 3-layer face mask with a funny quote from everyone’s favorite tv show, The Office.”
 See how I got in “The Office,” “cotton,” “3-layer face mask,” “Michael Scott,” and “funny” all in one line?
 And I only used 132 characters!